 The critical component controlling many cellular functions is the composition of fatty acids.
 Changes in their abundances influence vast range of qualities ranging from membrane fluidity to enzyme activities.
-Neonatal stress and increased cardiac function was found to influence the profile of fatty acids in neonatal rat heart (Gudmundsdottir and Gudbjarnason, 1983; Novák et al., 2006).
+Neonatal stress and increased cardiac function was found to influence the profile of fatty acids in neonatal rat heart (Gudmundsdottir and Gudbjarnason 1983, Novák et al. 2006).

 There are several possibilities to assess the extent of oxidative stress.
 We have chosen for this study the end products of lipid peroxidation, the so called lipofuscin-like pigments (LFP).
-These fluorescent lipophilic substances are widely used as markers of oxidative damage (Jamieson, 1991; Shimasaki, 1994; Vasankari et al., 1995; Wilhelm and Herget, 1999), because they are relatively stable and long-lived.
-The subject has been recently reviewed (Ivica and Wilhelm, 2012).
-In several works (Del Roso et al., 1991; Ikeda et al., 1985; Muscari et al., 1990) Roso et al. 1991) higher accumulation of LFP was observed in the rat heart during older periods of postnatal development.
-On the other hand, in another study a higher level of LFP was described in the hearts of weaning rats as compared with 19-month-old rats (Csallany et al., 1986).
+These fluorescent lipophilic substances are widely used as markers of oxidative damage (Jamieson 1991, Shimasaki 1994, Vasankari et al. 1995, Wilhelm and Herget 1999), because they are relatively stable and long-lived.
+The subject has been recently reviewed (Ivica and Wilhelm 2014).
+In several works (Del Roso et al. 1991, Ikeda et al. 1985, Muscari et al. 1990) higher accumulation of LFP was observed in the rat heart during older periods of postnatal development.
+On the other hand, in another study a higher level of LFP was described in the hearts of weaning rats as compared with 19-month-old rats (Csallany et al. 1986).

-We have found increased LFP concentrations corresponding to augmented ROS production in the rat heart shortly after birth in our previous studies (Ošťádalová et al., 2010; Ošťádalová et al., 2007).
+We have found increased LFP concentrations corresponding to augmented ROS production in the rat heart shortly after birth in our previous studies (Ošťádalová et al. 2010, 2007).
 The present study is aimed at the changes in the composition of fatty acids and analysis of LFP components in relation to critical developmental periods.